 This introduces an admin interface, so the founder can easily add who they are targeting to the system in a controlled manner.

-On to the negatives.
+On to the concerns.
 All the points listed individually are a catalyst for staff confusion, high turnover, and communication breakdowns.
 So this product needs to hide that from the outside:

 Appear strong and cohesive to the customer through consistency, reliability, and responsiveness.